REO Speedwagon: Formation

-In early 1968, Terry Luttrell became lead singer and Bob Crownover joined as the guitarist, replacing Matt after he graduated.
-When Mike Blair left the band in mid-1968, Gregg Philbin replaced Blair and Joe McCabe played sax until he moved on to Southern Illinois University.
-Marty Shepard then came aboard on trumpet, soon joined by a second trumpeter named Steve (last name unknown).
-Doughty joined them as a third horn player on some tunes.
-But Shepard left during the following year and horns were dropped from the group altogether by the summer of 1969.
+In early 1968, Terry Luttrell became lead singer, and Bob Crownover joined on guitar, replacing Matt.
+When Mike Blair left in 1968, Gregg Philbin replaced Blair.
+Joe McCabe played sax until he was replaced by Marty Shepard on trumpet, soon joined by a second trumpeter named Steve Massingill, with Doughty as a third horn player on some tunes.
+After Shepard left the following year, horns were dropped from the group altogether.

-Bob Crownover played guitar for the group until mid-1969, when Bill Fiorio replaced him.
-Fiorio then departed in late 1969, eventually assuming the name Duke Tumatoe, and went on to form the All Star Frogs.
-Steve Scorfina (who went on to found the band Pavlov's Dog) came aboard for over a year, composing with the band and performing live, before being replaced by Gary Richrath in late 1970.

-Richrath had driven 100 miles (160 km) to see the band and become a part of it, saying, "I'm going to be a part of that band whether they like it or not."
-He was a Peoria, Illinois-based guitarist and prolific songwriter who brought original compositions.
-With him on board, the band's regional popularity grew tremendously.
-The St. Louis-based radio station KSHE, one of the United States of America's most influential rock stations, began supporting it, elevating the band's profile outside its Midwestern stronghold.
+Bob Crownover was replaced first by Bill Fiorio in 1969, and then Steve Scorfina, before Gary Richrath took over on guitar in 1970.
+Richrath had driven 100 miles (160 km) to see the band.
+"I'm going to be a part of that band whether they like it or not," Richrath declared.
+A prolific songwriter who brought with him original compositions, the band's regional popularity grew with Richrath on board.
+Support from KSHE in St. Louis, one of the most influential rock stations in the country, further elevated the band's profile.

-Epic Records signed the band to a recording contract in 1971 after Paul Leka, an East Coast record producer, saw them play before an enthusiastic outdoor crowd in Peoria during a rainstorm and brought the band to his recording studio in Bridgeport, Connecticut, where it recorded original material for its first album.
-The lineup on the first album consisted of Richrath, Gratzer, Doughty, Philbin and Luttrell.
+Epic Records signed the band to a contract in 1971.
+The lineup on the first album consisted of Richrath, Gratzer, Doughty, Philbin, and Luttrell.

 Early years

-In the early days, REO was managed by its University of Illinois classmate Irving Azoff, who later managed the Eagles and many others, becoming one of the most powerful people in the recording industry.

-With its equipment hauled to gigs in a friend's station wagon, REO played bars and clubs all over the Midwest.
+In the early days, REO was managed by its University of Illinois classmate Irving Azoff, who went on to manage The Eagles and ran MCA Music Entertainment Group.
+With the use of a friend's station wagon, REO played bars and clubs across the Midwest.
 Its debut album, R.E.O.
 Speedwagon, was released on Epic Records in October 1971.
-The most popular track on this record was "157 Riverside Avenue"; it remains an in-concert favorite.
-The title is the address in Westport, Connecticut, where the band stayed while recording in Leka's studio in Bridgeport.